mnsina/NFT-Dealer/README.md

 ## Enterprise Characteristics:

-1) Stocks: There are 100 unissued stock without voting rights, each has a unit price of 0.01 ethers.
+1) Stocks: There are 100 unissued stocks without voting rights, each has a unit price of 0.01 ethers.

 2) Founder: Can change the CFO, CEO and end the enterprise.